eth-cscs/cscs_beamer_style/README.md

+# CSCS Presentation beamer template

-This repository contains the beamer theme for CSCS presentation.
+This repository contains the beamer theme for CSCS presentation in 16:9 aspect ratio.
 It is almost identical as the one used for PowerPoint.

-An example shows how to use it and the different options to configure it.

-Just issue ``make`` to build the example slides.
+To get a feeling about the look and feel, please run ``make`` to build the example slides.